megaannum/vimside/README.md

 (not yet implemented).

 Now start Vim.
-You will be asked by vim-addon-manager if you would like to download and install the self plugin (no dependencies).
+You will be asked by vim-addon-manager if you would like to download and install the plugins.

 ## Installing with pathogen